Growyourbrand.net Reference notes on brand consequence May 2026

 The Decision Context

-Shopify is useful as a brand case because the story is not only about software adoption.
+Shopify is useful as a brand case because the story is not merely about software adoption.
 It is about making a difficult identity easier to inhabit.
 A person can want to be a merchant, but the work quickly becomes technical: storefront, checkout, hosting, payments, taxes, shipping, inventory, analytics, point of sale, apps, customer communication, and growth.

 The brand move was to compress that complexity into an operating promise.
 Shopify could celebrate entrepreneurship because it was also removing some of the infrastructure friction that made entrepreneurship feel unreachable.